 Isn’t it great when you’re in a hurry to make it somewhere and your white button-down shirt is covered in lint, while the lint roller is nowhere to be found?

 Great news!
-Simply use a piece of it to get the lint out.
-It will also remove pet hair off your clothing if you have a cat or dog that sheds heavily.
+Simply use a piece of duct tape to get remove the lint.
+It will also remove pet hair from your clothing or furniture if you have a cat or dog that sheds heavily.

 Needing to blend in with the fall foliage?
 Create a camouflage covering using only duct tape, trash bags, and leaves.
 Your presence may go totally unnoticed this way.